Skip to content

 Disposition: ACTION+100.

-• Adoptive parent counselling files
+Example(s): Adoptive parent counselling files, approved adopters

 CHILD 2.03.2: Process involved in checking the suitability of people who have become foster carers

-Disposition: ACTION+75
+Disposition: ACTION+75.

-• Foster carer files
+Example(s): Foster carer files

-Primary storage location: EH and Safeguarding Case Management System
+Primary storage location: EH and safeguarding case management system

-Other storage location: Offsite Storage, Secure network folder
+Other storage location: Offsite storage, secure network folder

 CHILD 2.04.1: Process involved in checking the suitability of prospective adopters who did not go on to full approval